Kubernetes Engine offers integrated support for two types of cloud load balancing for a publicly accessible application:

 While the Kubernetes Ingress is a beta resource, meaning how you describe the Ingress object is subject to change, the Cloud Load Balancers that Kubernetes Engine provisions to implement the Ingress are production-ready.

-The following config file defines an Ingress resource that directs traffic to your nginx server:
+The following config file defines an Ingress resource that directs traffic to

 To deploy this Ingress resource, download

 Once you deploy this manifest, Kubernetes creates an Ingress resource on your